Pearson-Higher-Ed/component-archetype/README.contribute.md

 It is expected that applications will pass in translated text for dynamic content, and your component simply needs to render whatever is passed in.

-**For text inherent to the component** (e.g. button text or input placeholder), add JSON translations for each supported locale to the translations folder, and use the `locale` configuration parameter.
+**For text inherent to the component** (e.g. button text, input placeholder), add JSON translations for each supported locale to a translations folder (as shown in /demo), and use the browser's locale parameter.

 ### Publish to Pearson npm Registry